choyer/shiatsu-sh/README.md

 ### GNU Awk (gawk)

 GNU Awk is **required**.
-Default os x awk will throw errors with some of the awk scripts.
+Default MacOS awk will throw errors with some of these awk scripts.

 Install it on MacOS via homebrew `brew install gawk`